- Email Address

 The Optical Coherence Tomography (OCT) of the retinal layers and its association with the retinal pathophysiology in infants

-I am collaborating with the researchers at the University of Leicester to develop comprehensive statistical models to analyse foveal and retinal morphological data in preterm infants.
+I have collaborated with researchers at the University of Leicester to develop comprehensive statistical models to analyse foveal and retinal morphological data in preterm infants.
 We are developing a data-driven approach to understand the dynamics of retinal development in neonatal babies and its association with the retinopathy of prematurity using OCT data.

 Can deep learning help improve automated retinal image analysis algorithms for diabetic retinopathy screening?